Prospective Feature Twirlers can find what is required to apply below:

 of bodywork, well-developed multiple baton skills, and flexibility.
 Gymnastic skills

 • A cover letter stating your intent and reasons for applying

 • A current resume listing academic and twirling accomplishments, etc. Be sure

-to include contact information including phone number and email address for the
+to include contact information including a phone number and email address for the

 • A color full-length photo of the applicant in full competition/performance costume

-• A video highlighting your abilities to include competition and marching band
+• A 4- to 6-minute video highlighting your abilities including competition and

 The video should include these examples:

 • Competition performances (in costume)

 • On the field performances (if available)